 We have established businesses around the world-fisheries, machine tool plants, pharmaceutical companies, newspapers, hotels, and more.
-Just in Africa, our members built schools in Senegal, Mozambique and Zambia; a school for the handicapped in Lagos, Nigeria; an orphanage in Natitingou, Northern Benin Republic; clinics in Cotonou, Benin and Nigeria Cross River State; a sausage factory in Lusaka, Zambia; a hamburger franchise in Côte d'Ivoire; an agricultural school and a food processing factory in the Democratic Republic of the Congo; and a farm in Lusaka, Zambia.
-We never focused on making a profit; our movement's investment was to benefit the host nations, create jobs and improve society.
+Our members built schools in Senegal, Mozambique and Zambia; a school for the handicapped in Lagos, Nigeria; an orphanage in Natitingou, Northern Benin Republic; clinics in Cotonou, Benin and Nigeria Cross River State; a sausage factory in Lusaka, Zambia; a hamburger franchise in Côte d'Ivoire; an agricultural school and a food processing factory in the Democratic Republic of the Congo; a farm in Lusaka, Zambia-and that is just Africa.
+We never focused on making a profit; it was to benefit the host nations, create jobs and improve society.
 We endured hunger because we knew there were people who were hungrier.
 We should not be indebted to Heaven.
 People who follow the providential path while coveting material things violate heavenly law and bring sorrow to their parents.

 Life is like running a marathon without knowing when it will end.
 A truly successful life is not powered by money, position or authority; it is powered by true love.
-True love is a mother breastfeeding when she is going hungry.
+True love is a mother breastfeeding when her baby is hungry.
 That is the greatest love of all.
 Love is why we are here, how we should live, and where we are going.
 No matter the difficulties we face, the answer is to practice absolute faith, absolute love and absolute obedience.